ormle-dev/ormle-standard/README.md

 In this representation:

-- The `referenceScheme` on Employee (`"empId"`) and Order (`"orderId"`) identifies the join key columns.
+- **Reference schemes.** The `referenceScheme` on Employee (`"empId"`), Order (`"orderId"`), and Project (`"projectId"`) identifies the join key column for each entity.
+- **Namespace.** The optional `namespace` on Employee (`"dbo"`) specifies the database schema that qualifies the table name (e.g., `dbo.Employee`).
+When present, the fully-qualified name is `namespace.name`.
+This field is only applicable to non-value-type entities; value types inherit context from their owning entity.
+Entities with different namespaces but the same name (e.g., `Sales.Customer` and `Finance.Customer`) are treated as distinct.
-- The uniqueness of the Order role in "Employee handles Order" establishes $\text{Order} \to \text{Employee}$ (each order is handled by exactly one employee).
+- **Functional dependency.** The uniqueness of the Order role in "Employee handles Order" establishes Order &rarr; Employee (each order is handled by exactly one employee).
-- The mandatoriness of the Order role asserts total participation ($\forall$ Order, $\exists$ Employee).
+- **Total participation.** The mandatoriness of the Order role asserts &forall; Order, &exist; Employee, dictating an `INNER JOIN`.
-- The `alternateReadings` array provides synonymous phrasings for question matching.
+- **Alternate readings.** The `alternateReadings` array on "Employee handles Order" provides synonymous phrasings ("Employee processes Order") for question-to-relation matching.
-- The `valueDataType` of `"Date"` on OrderDate tells the LLM to use date functions.
-- The `enumValues` on Department provide a closed-world guarantee of valid instances.
-- The `sampleValues` on Employee and Order give concrete examples for disambiguation.
-- The `roleName` of `"ActorId"` on Identity's role in "EventLog records action by Identity" overrides the default FK column name.
-Without it, the FK column would be `IdentityId`; with it, the generated SQL uses `ActorId`.
+- **All five data types.** Value types demonstrate every normative data type: `Text` (FirstName), `Date` (OrderDate), `Currency` (OrderTotal), `Number` (HeadCount), and `Boolean` (IsActive).
+Each type directs the LLM to the appropriate SQL functions and aggregation strategies.
+- **Value type enum.** OrderStatus declares `enumValues` with a `valueDataType` of `Text`, giving the LLM a closed set of valid filter values for status queries.
+- **Entity enum.** Department declares `enumValues` as a first-class entity referenced by other facts, enabling precise `WHERE ...
+IN (...)` clauses and exhaustive groupings.
+- **Sample values.** Concrete instances on Employee, Order, and Project disambiguate what each entity represents and provide realistic test data.
+- **Self-referential relationship.** "Project is sub-project of Project" references the same entity in both roles.
+The `roleName` of `"ParentProjectId"` disambiguates the FK column, which would otherwise collide with the entity's own `projectId`.
+- **Cross-entity role name.** "Employee submits Order" creates a second FK from Order to Employee.
+The `roleName` of `"SubmittedById"` overrides the default column name (`empId`), letting the LLM distinguish the two relationships without ambiguity.
+- **Varied constraint patterns.** The example includes mandatory-both-sides properties (FirstName, OrderDate, OrderTotal, OrderStatus), a mandatory-one-side entity relationship (Employee works for Department), and fully optional relationships (Department has HeadCount, Project self-ref), illustrating how constraint metadata governs JOIN type selection.

 ---